Sudowoodo: Critical reception

 Sudowoodo has received generally positive reception, identified as an imaginative design by Rolling Stone.
 TheGamer writer Stacey Henley believed that Sudowoodo was a disliked Pokémon by many, stating that she was not able to understand why this is the case.
 She regarded it as one of her favorite Pokémon, believing that its name was the cleverest Pokémon species name, both for the pun on "pseudo wood" and for the name's rhythmic timbre.
-She also enjoyed its appearance in Gold and Silver, comparing its role to Snorlax and noting that it had an "added surprise" due to its status as a Pokémon not being known before fighting it.
+She also enjoyed its appearance in Gold and Silver, comparing its role to Snorlax as a fellow obstacle players had to overcome and stating that it had an "added surprise" due to its status as a Pokémon not being known before fighting it.
 She also commended the quality of its design and its mannerisms, speculating that the reason it may appear on so many worst designs lists is due to being well-known, leading it to being noticed more than worse Pokémon.
-As part of their "Pokémon of the Day" series, IGN staff commented on how "boring" a Pokémon it was despite finding his typing and appearance to be "unique," adding that its originality somewhat made up for this.
-Hardcore Gamer writer Jacob Whritenour found Sudowoodo's design to be unsettling, pointing to its toothless grin and beady eyes as disturbing, as well as equating its dislike of water to the Wicked Witch.
-Mentioning how the player could obtain one in Gold and Silver, Whritenour pondered whether it had killed the rest of its species in the games, being thankful that it was rarely seen.
+As part of their "Pokémon of the Day" series, IGN staff commented on how "boring" a Pokémon it was despite finding his typing and appearance to be "unique"; however, its originality somewhat made up for this in their eyes.